Iraq gets "positive" Obama response on Exxon concern

-BAGHDAD/SAN FRANCISCO (Reuters) - Iraq’s prime minister said on Thursday that U.S. President Barack Obama backed Baghdad’s concerns over Exxon Mobil’s oil deal with the Kurdistan region and had emphasized Washington’s respect for the Iraqi constitution and laws.
+BAGHDAD/SAN FRANCISCO (Reuters) - Iraq’s prime minister said U.S. President Barack Obama backed Baghdad’s concerns over Exxon Mobil’s (XOM.N) oil deal with the Kurdistan region and had emphasized Washington’s respect for the Iraqi constitution and laws.

 Baghdad is embroiled in a deep dispute with the autonomous Kurdish region over energy exports and has asked Obama to stop Exxon exploring for oil there, saying it could threaten stability.
 On Thursday it welcomed Obama’s written response.